jgreene100/Ast207/README.md

 ### 4. Download and Submit Your Work

 - Once you’ve completed the notebook, download two versions of your work for submission:
-    - IPYNB (Jupyter Notebook): Go to File → Download → Download .ipynb to get the notebook file.
+    - `ipynb` (Jupyter Notebook): Go to **File → Download → Download .ipynb** to get the notebook file.
-    - PDF Version: Go to File → Print or File → Save as PDF to export your notebook as a PDF.
+    - PDF Version: Go to **File → Print or File → Save as PDF** to export your notebook as a PDF.

     Ensure all code cells, outputs, and any written explanations are visible in the PDF.

-- Submit both the .ipynb file and the PDF file through Canvas.
+- Submit both the `.ipynb` file and the PDF file through Canvas.

 > [!IMPORTANT]
 > Make sure your notebook runs **without errors** before submission.
 You can check this by opening the notebook in Google Colab and running all cells.
 If you encounter any errors, try to fix them before submitting your work.